-- There will be no change to your investment choice, however the Administration fees may vary, any change will take effect from the date of transfer, - Effective from the date you cease employment with DXC Technology your insurance premiums and insurance fee may alter from the amounts your employer was paying in the Plan and will be payable in full by you.
+- There will be no change to your investment choice with 2 exceptions.
+If you've chosen for your investments to be rebalanced this will no longer apply.
+If you're transferred to an existing Super Savings Accumulation account, how new money coming into this account (e.g. future SG contributions) is invested won't change.
+However the Administration fees may vary, any change will take effect from the date of transfer, - Effective from the date you cease employment with DXC Technology your insurance premiums and insurance fee may alter from the amounts your employer was paying in the Plan and will be payable in full by you.
 Additional fees may also apply.
 Any changes to your insurance will be back dated to the date you left employment. - Any Death and Total & Permanent Disability cover you had at the time of leaving your employer will continue in your Super Savings Accumulation account as Tailored Death and/or Total & Permanent Disability cover on a Fixed cover basis.
 This means your amount of insurance stays the same but your premiums will generally increase as you get older. - If you have left your employer as a result of illness or injury, Limited Cover will apply until you have been At Work for 30 consecutive days. - If you already have a Super Savings Accumulation account, your cover will be replaced by the higher of your existing Super Savings Accumulation account cover and the cover provided under your Defined Benefit account.
 The replacement of cover will take effect the date you cease employment with your employer. - If you have elected to 'Keep My Cover' this election will continue to apply to cover provided in your Super Savings Accumulation account. - If your account does not receive an Eligible Contribution for a period of 12 months or more, your cover will normally cease 12 months after your last Eligible Contribution.